kukuu/AGILITY/README.md

- # Agile Management & Digital Transformation
+ # Agile  & Digital Transformation

 Agile management involves the division of a company into small teams of employees, each one acting like a start-up in its own right.
 The aim is to change the way in which your company runs to meet the ever-changing demands of the global market.
 The ‘Agile Manifesto,’ highlights key messages behind the system – including self-organisation, autonomous, collaboration and cross-functionality of teams.